Nuttymoon/advent-of-code/README.md

+# Advent of code

-This is how I solved the puzzles of the Advent of Code 2018.
+This is how I solved the puzzles of the Advent of Code.

 - 1 folder = 1 day solved
 - If a day does not appear, I didn't solve it (probably lost patience)